schrodinger/fixed-data-table-2/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Issue Template
+name: Bug Reports
-about: Template for issues
+about: File a bug report or ask doubts
 title: ''
 labels: ''
 assignees: ''